Chocklet: Production

 The film began production in January 2001 and scenes were shot at Mayajaal for three days later that month.
-At an official launch event held soon afterwards, producer R. Madhesh donated seventy five kilogrammes of chocolate to poor children, equivalent to the weight of the film's actor Prashanth.
+At an official launch event held soon afterwards, producer R. Madhesh donated seventy five kilogrammes of chocolate to poor children, equivalent to the weight of the film's lead actor Prashanth.
 Reema Sen and Richa Pallod were considered to play the heroines, though their high remuneration meant that the makers signed on Avantika, a former Miss Goa pageant winner.
 For the film, Avantika was given the stagename of Jaya Re.
 A fight scene was shot at Koyambedu Market Road near Chennai with 16 cameras, while scenes were shot in Japan and a song was shot on a cruise ship between Cambodia and Vietnam.

 Music

 The music for Chocklet was composed by Deva, with lyrics penned by Vaali.
 The soundtrack features a mix of romantic and energetic tracks, aligning with the film's youthful theme.
 The song "Malai Malai" became a popular anthem among audiences during the film's release.
 Producer R. Madhesh opted against a traditional audio cassette release function, choosing instead to distribute the cassettes to music shops enclosed with Cadbury chocolate.